 - Rigid, complex regulatory systems and public perception have delayed the approval of biotech traits across the globe.
-Currently, China approvals of imported biotech products take about six years.
+Currently, Chinese approvals of imported biotech products take about six years.
 In 2015, it took the EU an average of 6.5 years from the time of submission until final authorization of a GM crop for import.

 - Current biotech approval delays could cost farmers and consumers nearly $19 billion over the next 10 years.

-- Approval delays also threaten the sustainability and security of the global food supply by impeding trade with soy importing countries.
+- Approval delays threaten the sustainability and security of the global food supply by impeding trade with soy importing countries.